mravaloarison/discover-nature-proposal/README.md

-# 🌿 Discover Nature
+# Discover Nature

 ## Project Summary

-My project addresses the growing disconnect between a digital-native generation and the natural world by transforming smartphones from distractions into tools for ecological discovery.

-I’m building a mobile app where users can learn about wildlife just by scrolling, discovering fun daily facts, exploring species around them, and even playing quick quizzes.
+Despite the hype around new technologies and vast environmental datasets, it seems like the general public needs advanced biological training to interpret the data.
+As a result, many people simply give up.
+The next generation spends increasing amounts of time on mobile devices and I firmly believe we miss a critical opportunity if we view this technology solely as a distraction rather than a tool for exploration.

+I started building Discover Nature as a more accessible version of iNaturalist for non-scientists.
+But I also wanted users to enjoy the experience, so I added daily quizzes based on species they love or want to learn about, along with random facts to keep learning engaging.

+Most apps either focus on collecting data (like iNaturalist, Merlin, and eBird) or on gamified learning (like Kahoot!, Duolingo, and Quizlet).
+My goal is to bring both into one app so people learn, understand, and protect the ecosystems around them.

 ---

-## 🌱 The Core Philosophy

-This project makes biodiversity education accessible and exciting by mixing gamified learning with hard science.

-The ultimate goal is helping anyone to understand and ultimately protect the ecosystems they encounter every day.

----

-## 🚨 The Issue & Urgency

-The next generation spends increasing amounts of time on mobile devices.
-We miss a critical opportunity if we view this technology solely as a distraction rather than a tool for exploration.

-### The Accessibility Gap

-Despite the hype around new technologies and vast environmental datasets, a significant accessibility gap remains.

-For the general public, interpreting this data often feels like it requires advanced biological training.

-**Consequence:** Many people simply give up.

----

-## 🔍 Differentiation

-### Existing Solutions

-- Apps like iNaturalist, Merlin, eBird focus heavily on data collection
-- Other apps like Kahoot!, Duolingo, Quizlet focus purely on generic gamified learning

-### My Proposal

-**Discover Nature combines these into a single ecosystem.**

----

-## 📊 Comparison with Existing Platforms
+## Comparison with Existing Platforms

 | Feature | Discover Nature | iNaturalist, eBird, Merlin | Duolingo, Kahoot!, Quizlet |
 |----------|------------------|---------------------------|----------------------------|